jiaaro/jiaaro/about.md

 I’m James Robert (“[jiaaro][googjiaaro]” on the internet).
 I live in Austin and I care about stuff.

-Hare are some things I've worked on and places you can find me on the web:
+Here are some things I've worked on and places you can find me on the web:

  - [Github][github]
  - [Biz vs Dev podcast][bizvsdev]
  - [Daily Bread][dailybread], a machine-learningy grocery list app that predicts what you'll add.
 It supports Apple Watch.
-The [source is on github][dailybreadgithub]
+The [source is on github][dailybreadgithub].
  - [Media Predict][mp]: A market research company.
 I joined pretty early on and I was the CTO for a while.

 The best ways to contact me are [email][email] and [twitter][twitter].

-***But*** if you disagree with something I’ve written, you should write a response on *your* blog ☺︎
+***But***, if you disagree with something I’ve written, you should write a response on *your* blog ☺︎

 I try to be friendly and helpful: